Cricket-Australia board, players sign deal to issue NFTs | Sports-Games

 Cricket-Australia board, players sign deal to issue NFTs

-Australia's cricket board and players union have signed a multi-year licensing deal with Indian startup Rario and digital trading company BlockTrust to issue NFTs (non-fungible tokens).
-Revenue will be shared between CA and former and current players, though the specifics of the deal have not been made public.
+“We are very excited to team up with Rario, Cricket Australia and the Australian Cricketers’ Association to establish Australia’s first sports metaverse designed for the Australian cricket community," said BlockTrust co-founder Mike Alexander.
 Overall NFT sales have totalled about $11.8 billion so far in 2022, according to NFT research firm DappRadar, though the market has slowed in recent months.

 - Country: